I am looking for a tenure-track faculty position! My application materials are available here:

 I am interested in building dependable infrastructure, or networked systems that maintain correct operation and predictable performance, even in the presence of partial failures or compromises.
 I am currently working on applying intrusion-tolerant principles to create SCADA systems for the power grid that can continue to operate correctly and at their required levels of performance even when part of the system has been compromised by a sophisticated attacker.
 We have recently released version 1.0 of the Spire intrusion-tolerant SCADA system, which is designed to withstand malicious attacks at both the network level and the system level.
-Spire successfully withstood a red team attack conducted by Sandia National Laboratories at Pacific Northwest National Laboratory (PNNL) from March 27 to April 7, 2017.
+Spire successfully withstood a red team attack conducted by Sandia National Laboratories at Pacific Northwest National Laboratory (PNNL) from March 27 to April 7, 2017 and was demonstrated in a test-deployment at the Hawaiian Electric Company from January 22 to February 2, 2018.

 I am additionally interested in consistent state maintenance in the presence of failures, including approaches such as Paxos and Extended Virtual Synchrony, as well as resilient (including intrusion-tolerant) systems more generally.